Moodring: Music and composition

-The sultry, invitingly delivered "No Sleep Tonight" served as the album's sixth track.
+The sultry, invitingly delivered "No Sleep Tonight" plays like an X-rated Boyz II Men song, with a sexy old school R&B beat over slinky, sensual vocals and served as the album's sixth track.
+Ditto for the hot-flash inducing seventh track "Anatomy 1 on 1," with its slow, deliberate that's beat perfect for nights alone with that special someone.
 Ninth track, the pop soulish Marvin Gaye meets Neneh Cherry choon "Things Come & Go", featured dancehall rapper Sean Paul.
+It is followed by the album's tenth track, the "heartfelt" ballad "You."
+Complimented with Lamont Dozier's strings and in reminiscent of a 70s soul vibe, "After the Rain" serves as the album's eleventh track.
+A Jimmy Jam & Terry Lewis production, the pregnancy-scare narrative "Late" serves as the album's twelfth track.
 A garage-driven number, "Whatever Bitch" was primarily inspired by a gay dance called wagging, and drag queens at the KitKatClub in Berlin.
 While previewing the album, Trace noted "Whatever Bitch" had all the potential of being a staple on the club scene stateside, and a contender for the prime position on the European club and pop charts.
 Unbeknownst to the public, an artist had offered Mya and her label a million dollars for the song.
 Track fifteen, the soothing, acoustic guitar-laden "Take a Picture" was co-written by former collaborator Pink.
 As with "Whatever Bitch", Trace noted "Take a Picture" had the potential to be a "towering cross-over smash".
+Closing the album is a cover of Tom Petty's Free Fallin'.
+Arranged to Petty's distinctive chord progression-albeit played on piano, the singer's version is a brand-new entity, a confused story about a lost soul looking to Jesus Christ for direction.